codeGROOVE-dev/security/REPORT-POLICY.md

 Alternative reporting mechanisms are available: see https://codegroove.dev/.well-known/security.txt

-**What to expect:**
+## What to expect:

 * Response within 72 hours
 * $50 donation to your chosen non-profit for serious vulnerabilities with non-theoretical reproduction steps
-* We'd love to collaborate on a blog article about the vulnerability!
+* A request to collaborate on a blog article about the vulnerability

 ## Safe Harbor

 We won't sue you for reporting vulnerabilities.
-Go crazy.
+Go crazy, but please avoid harming our customers.